yt87/pywgrib2_xr/doc/inventory.rst

                    '-match', match_str, '-grib', out_file)
     pywgrib2.free_files(in_file, out_file)

-While this code is longer and runs a bit slower than the first version, it makes sense to create inventory files when the GRIB2 files are accessed frequently.
+When the GRIB2 files are accessed frequently it makes sense to create permanent inventory files.
 Decoding of message metadata is done only once.
 Subsequent message selection is done by reading inventory file, which is much faster.

 The above inventories can be useful with the low-level interface is used.
 **pywgrib2_xr** uses option ``-pyinv`` which is a new feature in wgrib2 v3.0.0: